GODFREY OSWALD, BSc, MSc

 my long time desire for compiling of facts as a hobby from my teens.

-Production of the 3rd edition of Library World Records is in the final stages.
-The new edition will be published on middle September 2017.
+Production of the 3rd edition of Library World Records was completed in early 2017, and the new edition was published in September 2017.

 Library World Records: Second edition: ISBN (13 numbers) 9780786438525 / ISBN (10 numbers) 0786438525.
 328 pages, 151 photographs, Includes bibliography and a 35-page comprehensive index.
 Paperback (alkaline) edition, 7 x 10 inches.
 OCLC number.
 Library of Congress number.
 LC Classification: Z721 .O79 2008.